cal-itp/reports/README.md

 Specifically, download the SDK/CLI at the above link, install it, create a new terminal/source a .zshrc and be sure to run both

 1. `gcloud init`
-2. `gcloud auth application-default login`
+2. `gcloud auth application-default login --login-config=login.json`

 Note that with a user account authentication, the environment variable `CALITP_SERVICE_KEY_PATH` should be unset.